DePaul Blue Demons: Men's Rugby

 WIIL conference is one of the toughest divisions in DII rugby."
 DePaul Rugby was the inaugural champion of the THG Chicago Cup.
 Men's Rugby play their home matches at Diversey Harbor (Chicago Park District).

+Women's Rugby

+DePaul University's club team is recognized as a DII team by National Collegiate Rugby in the Great Waters Women's Collegiate Rugby Conference.
+As of 2023, the team is officially recognized as DePaul Women's Rugby.

 Tennis

 DePaul University Club Tennis competes regionally in the Midwest League of the USTA's national Tennis on Campus program.
 They practice and host their home matches at Midtown Athletic Club Chicago, the largest indoor tennis facility in the country.
 In recent years, the club has taken a lead role in helping to develop the Chicago Tennis on Campus community of schools.
 In February 2013, they were named USTA Midwest Club of the Year.

-Men's volleyball
+Men's Volleyball

 DePaul University's Men's Volleyball Club competes at the division 1AA level, hosts and travels to several tournaments per year, competing against clubs from across the nation.
 The Blue Demons practice and play their home matches at the Ray Meyer Fitness and Recreation Center.
 In 2011, the Blue Demons finished 3rd at the NCVF National Championships in Houston, TX, their best finish in club history.